 Associate Professor of English

 M.A., Ph.D., University of Pennsylvania

 Stephen Hock earned his bachelor's degree at Haverford College with a major in Comparative Literature at Haverford College, and his master's and doctorate in Comparative Literature and Literary Theory at the University of Pennsylvania.
-At Virginia Wesleyan, his teaching has included courses in first-year composition, the art of comic books, film adaptations of literature, the Great American Novel, American modernism, the postmodern, literary theory, and various topics in American and world literature, as well as the English major's senior thesis workshop.
-His recent conference presentations include papers on Amy Waldman, Don DeLillo, Colson Whitehead and Charles Yu, Kurt Vonnegut, and Michael Robbins.
+At Virginia Wesleyan, his teaching includes courses in first-year composition, the art of comic books, film adaptations of literature, the Great American Novel, American modernism, the postmodern, literary theory, and various topics in American and world literature, as well as the English major's senior thesis workshop.
+His research focuses on contemporary American literature and culture, with a current project on the ecological aesthetics of Michael Robbins's poetry.

 - “‘That's Your Uncle?
 He’s White!’
 ‘Yeah, a Long Time’: Negotiating Whiteness in the Rocky/Creed Series.”
 Italian Americana, vol. 35, no. 2, 2017, pp. 145-68.

 - “‘A Need to Mourn Abandonment in Advance’ in Nathaniel Mackey’s From a Broken Bottle Traces of Perfume Still Emanate.”
 Contemporary Literature, vol. 55, no. 3, 2014, pp. 534-58.